wlbrough/portfolio-source-docpad/src/render/posts/testing-with-authenticated-routes-in-express.html.md

 ---
-layout: "default"
+layout: "post"
 date: 2015-10-04
 hasCode: true
+title: "Testing with authenticated routes in Express"
 ---

-## Testing with authenticated routes in Express

 I recently had a problem.
 I’m working on an Express API project and writing tests with Mocha/Should/Supertest.
 Everything was going great and all of my